 Liver is Healthy

 One of my hesitations in reintroducing liver into our diet was the fact that the liver’s function is to remove toxins from the blood.
 It is true that the liver does not store toxins, but the toxins do pass through the liver and are likely present at the time of death.

 For this reason, Sally Fallon, in Nourishing Traditions, recommends that we only purchase organic liver.
 I feel that we should go “beyond organic” and know your farmer and how he is raising his animals to ensure the least amount of toxins as possible.

 High nutritive value will outweigh small amounts of toxins.

 As far as cooking liver, the number one secret that I have discovered is to soak the liver in milk or lemon juice for several hours before proceeding with your recipe.
 I now love liver, and I love the boost in energy I get from it.
 I could eat it every day.

-Liver and onions is a classic way to serve beef liver.
 I really liked what Thank My Body has to say about liver.
 She reminds us that liver does not store toxins but instead it stores a lot of powerful nutrients that the body uses against the toxins.
 She also shares how to make beef liver cubes to add to recipes that use ground meat.
-The Coconut Mama also has great ideas for sneaking into other recipes.
-Homemade Mommy uses it in her chili.
-I like that idea.
-She also shares a traditional Yiddish recipe from her grandmother for chopped liver with hard boiled eggs.

 Yes, I’ve tasted kidneys, but have not yet cooked with them.
 They have a stronger flavor, so I’ll be using recipes with sauces, and lots of onions.
 I understand that soaking them in lemon juice helps, just as it does with liver.